enso-org/enso/doc/design/syntax/syntax.md

 ## Constructor Types

-Constructors define the most primitive way to construct a type, it's where they name comes from.
+Constructors define the most primitive way to construct a type, it's where the name comes from.
 Formally, they are
 [product types](https://en.wikipedia.org/wiki/Product_type).
 Their fields are always named and fully polymorphic (each field has a distinct polymorphic type).
 Constructors are distinguishable.
-You are not allowed to pass an constructor to a function accepting other constructor, even if their fields are named the same way.
+You are not allowed to pass a constructor to a function accepting other constructor, even if their fields are named the same way.